heri/studiozenkai/content/post/bots.md

 ![Gender weight height](/images/rplot.png "[Gender weight height")

 *The concept is different from bots decades ago*.
 Previously, "bots" could only process discrete cases.
-Machine learning can cover the continuity of cases and even try guessing "out-of-bounds" cases.
 In the case of gender search, a programmer would write rules.
 "If height < 65 and weight < 150 pounds, then person is female".
 But what about a person who is tall and lightweight?
-A good machine learning would still be able to provide answers.
+Machine learning can cover the continuity of cases and even try guessing "out-of-bounds" cases.

-Mathematically, machine learning is essentially solving an equation and doing a series of matrix multiplications and transpositions.
+Mathematically, machine learning is at the core solving an equation and doing a series of matrix multiplications and transpositions.
 It is known by researchers in universities and proved useful in industry such as signal processing.
-However, it was never a commercial breakthrough.
+However, it never had true commercial breakthrough.

 Convolutional neural networks, inspired by biological systems, puts multiple layers together and feeds forward data.
 The idea was interesting but not deemed practical initially due to extreme cost of computation.
 A traditional machine learning problem already needs fast computers, so how can you find a computer able to process 10, 12, or 30 layers?
 What changed was the use of graphic user cards, such as NVIDIA's, to get realistic training times.
-A gaming laptop with the Torch or Caffee libraries can do successful image analysis, natural language analysis or beat go champions in the case of Google's AlphaGo.
+A gaming laptop with Torch or Caffee libraries can do successful image analysis, natural language analysis or beat go champions in the case of Google's AlphaGo.

 Crafting a successful a machine learning algorithm is not trivial.
-Deep learning is even more complex:
+Convolutional neural networks, also called "Deep learning", is even more complex:

 * It takes a PhD or at least a Master of sciences to craft an innovative machine learning algorithm, with prerequisites in computer science and statistics,

-* Natural Language Processing needs linguists as well as good English writers
+* Natural Language Processing needs linguists.
+Don't forget good grammar!

-* You need diverse, extensive, and well annotated data.
+* You need diverse, extensive, and well annotated data in a field where user requests are repetitive.
 This is seldom the case.

 * It is impossible with current technology to process different requests, even with deep learning.
-For example, you cannot craft a bot good at flower delivery requests that would aslo program your music playlist.
-This is the main reason Facebook is opening its Messenger Platform so third-parties can develop expertise in niches
+For example, you cannot craft a bot good at flower delivery requests that would also program your music playlist.
+This is the main reason Facebook is opening its Messenger Platform so third-parties can develop expertise in niches.

-* A machine learning project is not guaranteed success, even with significant time or financial investment.
+* Yet a machine learning project is not guaranteed success, even with significant time or financial investment.

 Machine Learning means a focus on "hard" science, and that's something I celebrate.
 It is also the promise of wider technology accessiblity.